purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 One common pattern is to have the Aggregator Service.
 It distributes the candidate list to multiple serving instances and collects results.

+> A Service Level Agreement (SLA) is a formal contract that outlines the expectations, standards, and responsibilities between a service provider and a customer.
+It includes performance metrics, uptime guarantees, support response times, responsibilities, penalties for non-compliance, and monitoring and reporting mechanisms.
+>
+> An Aggregator Service is a software component or service designed to combine, manage, and coordinate data or tasks from multiple sources or services into a single, unified output.
+It is commonly used in distributed systems to distribute the workload across multiple services or components and then aggregate the results to provide a coherent response.
 ## 7. Follow-Up Questions

 | Question | Answer |